katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 ---
 title: Storing assets in an AWS bucket
 category: code
-emoji: 🗑
+emoji: ☁️
 tags:
   - AWS
   - Jekyll
 ---

-This is part II to [Download the Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I setup a subdomain that points at an AWS S3 bucket to host my site's assets.
+This is part II to [Download Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I setup a subdomain that points at an AWS S3 bucket to host my site's assets.
 And https, too!

 ## Create a bucket